 I’ll list the liquidation methods in order of attractiveness.

 Load Your Serve Account – Walmart recently announced that you can use debit cards to reload your Serve account in all stores.
 This is excellent news.
 All you have to do is walk up to a cashier and say “I need to load my prepaid card.”
-Then hand them your Serve card and tell them how much to load. *Note that Vanilla VGC sold at CVS no longer work at Walmart, so do not try.
+Then hand them your Serve card and tell them how much to load. *Note that Vanilla VGC sold at CVS rarely work at Walmart, so do not try.
 The VGCs bought from grocery stores will still work at Walmart.

 The Serve limits are $500 per swipe, $2,500 per day, $5,000 per calendar month.
 Notice how perfect this works out if you have multiple $500 prepaid cards that you can use at Walmart.